Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## union

-Union of two `ReadonlyRecord`s.
-Takes two `ReadonlyRecord`s and produces a `ReadonlyRecord` combining all the entries of the two inputs.
-It uses the provided `combine` function to combine the elements with the same key.
+Merge two records, preserving entries that exist in either of the records.

 **Signature**